mwganson/Bevel/README.md

 ## Edit Vertices
 Boolean variable used to toggle a command action.
 Brings up a simple vertex editor with which you can select the vertices to be used in the 3D view.

+## Fillet All Edges
+Default: False.
+If True, all edges are attempted to be filleted, not just newly created edges.
+Note: Refine must be True or fillet will not be attempted because this will sometimes cause FreeCAD to hang.
+See also Fillet Edges property.

 ## Fillet Edges
 This is a boolean property, default = false.
 If true, the edges created by the bevel are also filleted.
 Only the edges created by the bevel operation are filleted.
 Use a fillet tool to fillet the others, if desired.
 Note: OCCT (Open Cascade Technologies), the CAD kernel FreeCAD uses will sometimes fillet additional edges if they are tangent to a selected edge.
+Note2: Refine must be True or else the fillet will not be attempted.
+In testing sometimes the filleting operation hangs FreeCAD if Refine is False.

 ## Fillet Radius
 The radius of the fillets, if Fillet Edges property is set to true.
 Values are in millimeters.
 Default value is 0.1 mm.
 Note: fillets are notoriously finicky.
 Sometimes they work, sometimes they don't.
 Adjusting the fillet radius will often lead to a successful fillet.
 It is generally better to start with a small radius and gradually increase to the desired radius.